spm/spm-docs/docs/tutorials/daiss/beamforming/opm/index.md

 ### The challenges of beamforming OPM data

 The M in OPM stands magnetometer, meaning that unlike the gradiometers seen in CTF and Elekta systems more environmental interference is not rejected on acquisition.
 A lot more pre-processing than (for example) CTF-MEG data will be applied to remove this interference prior to analysis.
-Denoising methods designed for OPMs such as [Homogenous Field Correction (HFC)](https://doi.org/10.1016/j.neuroimage.2021.118484) and [Adaptive Multipole Modelling (AMM)](https://doi.org/10.1002/hbm.26596) leave the data rank deficient (i.e. there are fewer components in the data than number of recordings).
+Denoising methods designed for OPMs such as [Homogeneous Field Correction (HFC)](https://doi.org/10.1016/j.neuroimage.2021.118484) and [Adaptive Multipole Modelling (AMM)](https://doi.org/10.1002/hbm.26596) leave the data rank deficient (i.e. there are fewer components in the data than number of recordings).

-If we look at the data covariance $C$ for an OPM recording which has had the homogenous fields and linear gradients projected out with HFC, we can see the rank deficiency in the eigenspectrum below.
+If we look at the data covariance $C$ for an OPM recording which has had the homogeneous fields and linear gradients projected out with HFC, we can see the rank deficiency in the eigenspectrum below.
 We see the final 8 singular values are several orders of magnitude smaller than the rest the values.
-In this case it represents the 3 homogenous field components and 5 linear gradients projected out of the data.
+In this case it represents the 3 homogeneous field components and 5 linear gradients projected out of the data.

  <figure>
         <div class="center">